 Ivorian NYC is present in art and food.
 We’re mostly in The Bronx.
 There are…

-Nigerian NYC is centered in East New York, Brooklyn; Concord-Fox Hills in Staten Island; and…
+Nigerian NYC is centered in Crown Heights and East New York, Brooklyn; Concord-Fox Hills, Staten…

 From West Africa to the Caribbean